ssube/taleweave-ai/README.md

 - Generate a world from a brief text prompt
 - Simulate the actions of characters in that world
 - Allow humans to interact with each other and with NPCs
-- Track detailed status for each entity: mood, hunger, thirst, hygiene, time of day, weather, etc
+- Track detailed status for each entity: mood, hunger, thirst, hygiene, weather, and more
 - Summarize the environment into LLM prompts
 - Foster emergent behavior through action digests, shared environment, and note taking